LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 ```
 Furthermore, the function `cScenarioExpImitateStep::UpdateStepPlan()` checks for steps failure.
 This was deactivated, the instruction `mStepFail = true;` was desabled.
 It caused the simulation to revert immediatly.
 It is probable that this **has to be corrected** to ensure the good functionning of the learning process.

+<a name="Issues"></a>
 ### **Known issues**:

 1. It needs to be defined why `cNeuralNet::Eval()` is always called twice in a row instead of once.
 The second call provides weird values that are of no apparent use.
 [Jason Peng](https://xbpeng.github.io/) confirmed this was not a normal behavior.

 2. Identify if the information transmitted from Webots about the robot state are actually enough to train the Network.
 After a test run where the optimization ran for the night, the reward had not changed and the robot's behavior was still random.
 No improvements were observed.

-3. Find a way that allows to optimize an already trained Network instead of restarting from sratch, which takes a considerable amount of time (possibly 2 days or more).
+3. Find a way that allows to optimize an already trained Network instead of restarting from scratch, which takes a considerable amount of time (possibly 2 days or more).